5 Social Media Best Practices to Help Your Business Grow

 1. Set goals

 Before you launch your social media campaign, you must establish goals.
-This is an important social media best practice because you need a direction for your campaign.
+This is one of the most important social media best practices because you need a direction for your campaign.

 If you want to have an effective campaign, you must know what you want to achieve.
-There isn’t a point to pumping money, time, and effort into a campaign without having a goal for it.
+There isn’t a point in pumping money, time, and effort into a campaign without having a goal for it.

 When you set goals, they should be SMART goals.
 SMART goals are: